 How do I form a healthy secure attachment with my baby?

-A mother who is able to sensitively respond to their infants needs such as crying, hunger, and physical discomfort helps to form a healthy secure attachment.
+A parent who is able to sensitively respond to their infants needs such as crying, hunger, and physical discomfort helps to form a healthy secure attachment.
 When Madi was little I remember her getting startled when I accidentally dropped a glass and it made a loud noise.
 Madi immediately started crying.
 I ran over to her and picked her up and cuddled her, reassuring everything was OK.
-The mother’s ability to relieve infant’s distress is fundamental to the growth of attachment in the infant.
+The parent’s ability to relieve infant’s distress is fundamental to the growth of attachment in the infant.

 What if my child is more fussy than other children?